 The Patent and Trademark Fee Reserve Fund results from a provision that requires USPTO to deposit into this fund all patent and trademark fees collected in excess of its annual appropriation amount.
 Funds made available may only be used, as applicable, for expenses of USPTO relating to the processing of patent applications and trademark registrations, and for other activities, services, and materials relating to patents, trademarks, and related administrative costs.
-In FY 2020, fee collections in excess of the FY 2020 appropriations amount for the Salaries and Expenses Fund of $231.9 million were transferred into this fund from the Salaries and Expenses Fund.
-In FY 2021, these monies were transferred from this fund back to the Salaries and Expenses Fund.
-In FY 2022, fee collections in excess of the FY 2022 appropriations amount for the Salaries and Expenses Fund of $31.6 million were transferred into this Fund from the Salaries and Expenses Fund.
-In FY 2023, these monies were transferred from this fund back to the Salaries and Expenses Fund [USPTO: Verify please this FY 2023 content for nine months ended 6/30/23 - fund group 1008 transfers out SGL 576500C$$ and fund group 1006 transfers in SGL 575500C$$] [OFM will verify data to fund group 1008 and fund group 1006 HFM SGL data.].
 The law establishing the Patent and Trademark Fee Reserve Fund can be found in 35 U.S.C.
 Section 42.